-- Identify the initial set of GRC&As for the study (including the source and rationale). - Describe how the study team will identify, check for consistency, and document new GRC&As during the course of the study. - Describe how the stakeholders and the decision maker will review and approve new GRC&As and changes to existing GRC&As.
+- Identify the initial set of GRC&As for the study (including the source and rationale). - Describe how the study team will identify, check for consistency, and document new GRC&As during the study. - Describe how the stakeholders and the decision maker will review and approve new GRC&As and changes to existing GRC&As.